Best things to do in Zaragoza

 The Cathedral-Basilica of Our Lady of the Pillar is the icon of the city and the great must-see in Zaragoza.
 In fact, it is one of the most visited monuments in Spain.

 Its origin dates back to the year 40 A.D., when, according to popular belief, the Virgin Mary appeared to the apostle James on a pillar.
 Whether you are a believer or not, a visit to the Virgen del Pilar is a must.
-Before entering, try to guess the color of the Virgin’s cloak, which is something that we locals usually do.
-It is a complicated task since the Virgin has more than 450 mantles that are changed daily.

-Something that I was finally able to do on my last visit to Zaragoza and that I highly recommend you do too is visit one of the towers of the Pilar.
 Many people don’t know that it is possible to visit the highest part of the Tower of San Francisco de Borja, one of the best things to do in Zaragoza.
-From there, you will enjoy 360-degree views of Zaragoza, with the Pilar in the foreground.
+From there, you will enjoy 360-degree views of the city, with El Pilar in the foreground.
 It’s amazing!

 To access this place, you only have to purchase the ticket through the cathedral’s website.
-The general admission costs 4€.
+The general admission costs 5€.
 There are different schedules.
 I recommend you visit right before sunset.
 The visit is only 15 minutes, so take advantage of every minute to enjoy the scenery.

 4. Calle Alfonso I, the most beautiful street in all of Zaragoza